TartanLlama/vizh/README.md

 Yes, you literally pass an image file to the compiler.

-**Current state: most of the compiler is implemented and you can link against C code and call it.
+**Current state: most of the compiler backend is implemented and you can link against C code and call it.
 The parser is not yet implemented, neither is the CLI driver.**

 ## Language